-The PXI standard defines the mechanical, electrical and software interfaces provided by PXI compliant products, ensuring that integration costs and software costs are minimized, and allows for trouble free multi-vendor solutions to be implemented.
+The PXI standard defines the mechanical, electrical, and software interfaces provided by PXI compliant products, ensuring that integration costs and software costs are minimized and that trouble-free multi-vendor solutions are implemented.

-In use, a PXI system appears as an extension to the PCI slots in the user’s controller, regardless of whether the controller is embedded in the PXI chassis or is a separate computer.
+A PXI system appears as an extension to the peripheral slots in the user’s controller, regardless of whether the controller is embedded in the PXI chassis or is a separate computer.

-The PXI modules, which provide the instrument functions, are plugged into a chassis.
-This chassis may include its own controller running industry standard operating systems, or a PCI to PXI bridge that provides a high speed link to a desktop PC.
+The PXI modules, which provide the instrument and switching functions, are plugged into a chassis.
+This chassis may include its own controller running industry-standard operating systems or a PC peripheral slot to the PXI bridge that provides a high-speed link to a desktop PC.

-CompactPCI and PXI products are interchangeable, they can be used in either CompactPCI or PXI chassis, however installation in the alternate chassis type limits the functionality of certain features.
+Depending on the connector types fitted to a module, CompactPCI and PXI products are interchangeable; they can be used in either CompactPCI or PXI chassis; however, installation in the alternate chassis type limits the functionality of certain features.

 IVI drivers are optional.
-IVI Drivers are sophisticated instrument drivers that feature increased performance and flexibility for more intricate test applications that require interchangeability, state-caching, or simulation of instruments.
-To learn more about IVI drivers, please visit the IVI Foundation's web site: http://www.ivifoundation.org
+IVI Drivers are sophisticated instrument drivers that feature increased performance and flexibility for more complex test applications that require interchangeability, state-caching, or simulation of instruments.
+To learn more about IVI drivers, please visit the IVI Foundation's website: http://www.ivifoundation.org.

 PXI Market Acceptance

-In 2009 the PXISA announced that there were more than 100,000 PXI systems deployed containing more than 600,000 instruments.
-Today, there are more than 55 PXISA member companies that have produced more than 1,500 different PXI modules.
-(Source: PXISA web site) As shown in Figure 1, the 2011 Frost and Sullivan Modular Instrumentation study expects the PXI instrumentation market to grow at a compounded annual growth rate of 18.1% for the next 6 years.
-At this rate, the PXI market is expected to exceed 1 billion USD by 2017.
+The PXISA believes that more than 100,000 PXI systems are deployed, containing more than 600,000 instruments.
+Today, more than 60 PXISA member companies have produced more than 2,500 different PXI modules.
+(Source: PXISA website) As shown in Figure 1, the 2021 Frost and Sullivan Modular Instrumentation study expects the PXI instrumentation market to grow at a compounded annual growth rate of 18.1% for the next five years.
+At this rate, the PXI market is expected to exceed 1.8 billion USD by 2025.

 What is PXI Express (PXIe)?

-As the commercial PC industry drastically improves the available bus bandwidth by upgrading from PCI to PCI Express, PXI has the ability to meet even more application needs by integrating PCI Express into the PXI standard.
-To ensure the successful integration of PCI Express technology into PXI and CompactPCI backplanes, engineers within the PXISA and the PICMG, worked to ensure that PCI Express technology can be integrated into the backplane while still preserving some compatibility with the large installed base of existing modules.
+As the commercial PC industry drastically improves the available bus bandwidth by upgrading from PCI to PCI Express, PXI can meet even more application needs by integrating PCI Express into the PXI standard.
+To ensure the successful integration of PCI Express technology into PXI and CompactPCI backplanes, engineers within the PXISA and the PICMG worked to ensure that PCI Express technology can be integrated into the backplane while still preserving some compatibility with the large installed base of existing modules.
 With PXI Express, users will benefit from significantly increased bandwidth, guaranteed backward compatibility, and additional timing and synchronization features.